WWAggr: A Window Wasserstein-based Aggregation for Ensemble Change Point Detection: Experiments

 \subsection{Main results}

-Following previous works~\cite{romanenkova2022indid, chang2018kernel, deldari2021time, bazarova2024norm}, CPD models are evaluated using the standard $F_1$ metrics, which is based on task-specific interpretation of the confusion matrix elements.
+Following previous works~\cite{romanenkova2022indid, chang2018kernel, deldari2021time, bazarova2024norm}, CPD models are evaluated using the standard $F_1$-score, which is based on task-specific interpretation of the confusion matrix elements.
 Note that here, we are comparing not models themselves but various prediction aggregation techniques within each ensemble.
 As ``naive'' procedures, we consider point-wise ``mean'', ``min'', ``max'', and ``median'' aggregations~\cite{katser2021unsupervised}.

 Table~\ref{tab:results_ens} presents the main results for the supervised and unsupervised CPD ensembles.
-The average performance ranks according to the $F_1$-score for all the considered aggregations are presented in Table~\ref{tab:ranks}.
+The average performance ranks for all the considered aggregations are presented in Table~\ref{tab:ranks}.
 Based on the results, we conclude that: \begin{enumerate} \item Ensembles of deep change point detectors consistently outperform standalone models.
-Confirming prior results~\cite{qin2025pca, katser2021unsupervised}, even naive aggregation is sufficient for low-dimensional Yahoo.
-However, for higher-dimensional video data, task-agnostic procedures are suboptimal, while our WWAggr provides superior performance. \item Our WWAggr technique is model-agnostic, working effectively with ensembles of various supervised and unsupervised deep CPD models.
-In almost all cases, it boosts performance, optimizing the detection $F_1$-score. \item For the most challenging datasets (Explosions and Road Accidents), the proposed approach significantly improves the detection quality by increasing the detection $F_1$-score by up to 20\%. \end{enumerate}
+Confirming prior results~\cite{qin2025pca, katser2021unsupervised}, even simple aggregation is sufficient for low-dimensional Yahoo.
+However, for high-dimensional video data, these naive procedures are suboptimal, while our WWAggr provides superior performance. \item Our WWAggr technique is model-agnostic, working effectively with ensembles of various supervised and unsupervised deep CPD models.
+In almost all cases, it boosts the performance. \item For the most challenging datasets (Explosions and Road Accidents), the proposed approach significantly improves the detection quality by increasing the detection $F_1$-score by up to 20\%. \end{enumerate}

 Considering these findings, we study the effect of model calibration on the issue of alarm threshold selection.